 Risks of use depend on where you are, who you are with, and what you are doing.
 Consider the following:

-Marijuana can make it harder to function in school‐, work‐, or job‐related activities.
-Marijuana affects short‐term memory and brain cell transmission.
+Marijuana can make it harder to function in school‐, work‐, or job‐related activities by causing

-A positive drug test can result for days to weeks after using
+- A positive drug test (even days or weeks after use)

 Since marijuana cultivation is illegal and THC levels are not standardized, you will never really know what you are getting.
 You also will not know what pesticides and other chemicals could have been used in growing it.
 Marijuana poses potentially serious risks to children, pregnant women, and those with underlying emotional problems.